xcart/xcart-docs/_pages/kb_en/modules/exit_offers.md

 Click **Create** when you are done.

-That's it! a new exit offer is added to the list.
+That's it!
+A new exit offer is added to the list.

 ![offer-created.png]({{site.baseurl}}/attachments/ref_1T0EXlkr/offer-created.png)